Pun Dictionary: H Entries

 What do you get when you drop boiling water down a rabbit hole?
 Hot cross bunnies.

-Houston (Geography)
+Houston (USA)

-How Are You (Book Titles)
+How Are You (Book Titles: Good)

-I'm Fine: Howard Yu 2
+I'm Fine: Howard Yu2

 How Would I Know (Book Titles)